AdesisNetlife/grunt-pug-i18n/README.md

 ### Options

-Only `jade-i18n` specific options are listed below.
+Only `jade-i18n` specific options are listed below

 To see all the available options available, please see [grunt-contrib-jade][2]

 #### locales
 Type: String|Array